mak3r-cyber/healthcare-iomt-risk/README.md

 - Automate the generation of risk matrices and reports.
 - Provide light pentest (SAFE) methodology and detection rules.

+## Project Status

+This project is currently under development.
+The code is available for exploration, but please note that it is **not yet executable** until further checks and updates are completed.

+Feel free to explore the code, provide feedback, or contribute.
+Instructions for executing the project will be provided once the setup is fully verified.

+Thank you for your patience!

 ## Quickstart (3 commands)

 Before starting, make sure to install **RiskOps** (instructions coming soon).